Raqqa Governorate

-Raqqa Governorate (مُحافظة الرقة, Kurdish: Parêzgeha Reqa) is one of the fourteen governorates of Syria.
+Raqqa Governorate (مُحافظة الرقة; Parêzgeha Reqa) is one of the fourteen governorates of Syria.
 It is situated in the north of the country and covers an area of 19,618 km^{2}.
 The capital is Raqqa.

-The Islamic State of Iraq and Levant claimed full control of this province as of August 24, 2014 when its fighters captured Tabqa Airbase in the southwest part of the province.
-However, the Syrian Democratic Forces (SDF) now control much of the province; all of the area north of the Euphrates River including the provincial capital of Raqqa and the city of al-Thawrah are under SDF control, with the government holding the southern part of the governorate after a successful offensive was launched with the aid of Liwa al-Quds, tribal militias and Russian air support, which resulted in the recapture of the city of Resafa, and the capture of many oil fields in Ar-Raqqah province, including various oil and gas stations.

 History

 Modern Syria (1946–2011)

 On November 17, 1957, during the presidency of Shukri al-Quwatli, Al-Rashid Governorate, named after Harun al-Rashid, was carved out from the adjacent Deir ez-Zor Governorate.
 Subsequently, on January 1, 1970, the Governorate's name was changed to Raqqa Governorate.

+Contemporary Syria

+ISIS claimed full control of this province as of August 24, 2014 when its fighters captured Tabqa Airbase in the southwest part of the province.
+However, the Syrian Democratic Forces (SDF) would go on to control much of the province; all of the area north of the Euphrates including the provincial capital of Raqqa and the city of al-Tabqah were under SDF control, with the government holding the southern part of the governorate.
+After a successful offensive was launched by the Syrian Transitional Government (STG), the SDF would lose control over all of Raqqa, with the Syrian government reestablishing full control over the Governate for the first time since 2012.